TinCanTech/easy-tls/EasyTLS-Howto-ii.md

 **Use easytls-cryptv2-verify.sh**

-Use this in you OpenVPN server config: <br>
+Use this in your OpenVPN server config: <br>
 ` tls-crypt-v2-verify './easytls-cryptv2-verify.sh -c=./pki1 -v -g=tincantech --verify-via-index -x=24 --cache-id -t=/tmp --pid-file=/tmp/easytls-srv.pid'
- writepid /tmp/easytls-srv.pid` <br>
+ writepid /tmp/easytls-srv.pid'` <br>

 Change `tincantech` to your own Custom-Group.<br>

 **Use easytls-cryptv2-client-connect.sh**

-Use this in you OpenVPN server config: <br>
+Use this in your OpenVPN server config: <br>
 `client-connect './easytls-cryptv2-client-connect.sh -v -t=/tmp -r'` <br>

 If it does not work then try without `-r`.